timotheeg/NESTrisStatsUI/docs/stats.md

 Shows point stats for the game in 3 types of information:

-* current score for the whole game (as read from the game UI)
+* Current score for the whole game (as read from the game)
 * For each point line clear type, shows the points generated and the percentage contribution of that type of line clear to the overall score
 * Also shows points accumulated from soft drops (labelled "Drops")